Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Theoretical Analysis Motivation

-Term $(\romannumeral 1)$ represents the value difference of $Q^*$ and $\hat{Q}$ with the true privilege distribution, which can be bounded by the infinite norm of value difference.
-Term $(\romannumeral 2)$ represents the model difference of the privileged state with different distributions, and we introduce $\epsilon_{\hat{P}}$ to consider the model discrepancy in the worst case with an informative history. \end{proofsketch}

-In $\Delta_\mathbb{E}$, we consider using a sufficient long (i.e., by using history $t$ greater than some $t_0$) and informative (i.e., by extracting useful features) history to make $\Delta_\mathbb{E}$ small in practice.
+We defer the detailed proof in Appendix \ref{appendix:theo_2}.
+In $\Delta_\mathbb{E}$, we consider using a sufficiently long (i.e., by using history $t$ greater than some $t_0$) and informative (i.e., by extracting useful features) history to make $\Delta_\mathbb{E}$ small in practice.
 We remark that $\Delta_\mathbb{E}$ captures the inherent difficulty of learning without privileged information.
-The error is small if privileged information is near deterministic given the history, or if the privileged information is not useful given the history.
-We defer the detailed proof in Appendix \ref{appendix:theo_2}.
+The error is small if privileged information is near deterministic given the history, or if the privileged information is not useful given the history. $\epsilon_{\hat{P}}$ measures the model discrepancy in the worst case with an informative history.
 In the next section, we provide an instantiation method inspired by Theorem~\ref{theo_2}.